 Subscript in Excel is a quick formatting option to decrease the size of a text or a number.
 Thus, after the operation, the text is smaller.

-There are various methods to apply subscript in Excel: you can use shortcuts and custom cell formatting, then using the subscript checkbox.
+There are various methods to apply subscript in Excel: apply shortcuts and custom cell formatting, then use the subscript checkbox.

-Good news: The shortcut is not short in this case; but much faster than using other ways.
+Good news: The shortcut is not short in this case, but much faster than other ways.

 How to use the Subscript Shortcut